 A PR copywriter’s job is to portray a company in the best light possible.
-This can be achieved in positive events as raising awareness of a new product or service, and on other negative events as in negative publicity to control the damage as much as you can.
+This can be achieved in positive events such as raising awareness of a new product or service and in other negative events such as negative publicity to control the damage as much as you can.

-That was all about the most popular copywriting types and how they are different but at the end of the day the same in their core.
+That was all about the most popular copywriting types and how they are different but at the end of the day the same at their core.

-Whether you’re a copywriter yourself, thinking of becoming one, or reading to write your own copies yourself, you’ll probably need to sharpen your skills and brush up on them a little for a better copy the next time?
+Whether you’re a copywriter yourself, thinking of becoming one or reading to write your copies yourself, you’ll probably need to sharpen your skills and brush up on them a little for a better copy the next time?

 We are not talking here about the basic tools and skills a copywriter must-have, which are spelling, punctuation, grammar, and native-like language sense of the target audience being written for.